 In order to create a complete 360-degree rotation, we have to guide the rotation through 3-steps.
 Usually, you would have to write this out, but here we’ll use a @for loop.

-Define the value of your full $rotation.
+- Define the value of your full

 I don’t really like the fact that my percentages don’t come out clean.
 This may cause some hiccups in easing-calculations.
 Fortunately we used a loop, so we can easily change the $rotation-keyframe-count from 3 to 4.